 It is the peculiar ambition of JSW to pay attention to the histories of tradition and change which so define this unique region.
 By so doing, it is our scholarly hope that better, more unified understandings of our region—its peoples, its past and present—will emerge through the vehicle of literate and scholarly writing on the Southwest ….
 Journal of the Southwest is a comprehensive publication with a special consciousness of place.
 We hope that you—scholar and general reader alike—will turn to it as a source of the best critical thinking and scholarship on the region.

 JSW has remained faithful to this overall vision, and in particular to the notion of a special consciousness of place, ever since.

-Associate Research Social Scientist, Associate Editor, and Associate Research Professor–Southwest Center, Journal of the Southwest, and School of Geography and Development
+Associate Research Social Scientist, Editor in Chief, and Associate Research Professor–Southwest Center, Journal of the Southwest, and School of Geography and Development

 Jeffrey Banister is director of the Southwest Center as well as research social scientist.
 He is also associate research professor in the School of Geography and Development.
 At Journal of the Southwest Banister has built on the university’s tradition of collaborative investigation and publication in the social and natural sciences and humanities with Mexican institutions.
 Much of this includes acquiring, translating, editing, and publishing scholarship from Mexican researchers in an effort to bring critical scholarship in and on Mexico into the English language bibliography.
 His research and teaching focus primarily on resource governance and politics in the US-Mexico borderlands, Mexico, and Latin America.
 His most recent project, in collaboration with UA professor of art history, Dr. Stacie Widdifield, explores the visual culture of water control and provision in Mexico City from the early to middle twentieth century.
 This is an interdisciplinary investigation of the Mexican capital’s large potable water system constructed at a crucial phase of national modernization.